-Bésame’s New Mickey Mouse Black Lipstick Adjusts With Your PH
+Besame’s New Mickey Mouse Black Lipstick Adjusts With Your PH

 Two brand new shades in honor of #MickeyMouse!
 Mickey Red Lipstick is an exact match to the red of Mickey's trousers, in our classic cream formula.
 Ink & Paint is a sheer lipstick – goes on black & adjusts to create your own signature berry shade!
 Which will you be getting this Friday when they launch? #Mickey90 #Disney #MickeyTrueOriginal #InkandPaint #MickeyRed #BesameCosmetics #lipswatch

-Fans of the cosmetic brand know that the new Mickey Mouse additions are not Bésame’s first Disney collection.
-Bésame Cosmetics previously introduced both a Snow White and a Peter Pan Mermaid Lagoon collection.
+Fans of the cosmetic brand know that the new Mickey Mouse additions are not Besame’s first Disney collection.
+Besame Cosmetics previously introduced both a Snow White and a Peter Pan Mermaid Lagoon collection.
 The Snow White and Peter Pan Mermaid Lagoon collections have a wider array of makeup products which are still available on the brand’s website.
-Bésame Cosmetics also is not the first brand to come up with a Mickey Mouse anniversary makeup collection.
+Besame Cosmetics also is not the first brand to come up with a Mickey Mouse anniversary makeup collection.
 Earlier this month Dose of Colors released their very own makeup collaboration that includes lipsticks, lip glosses, and a palette.
 The palette was such a hit that it sold out on the very first day.